Keep reading to see some of the results I’ve obtained for my clients in the past.

 Passed out at the wheel, acquitted by the jury:

-My client was asleep in the driver’s seat with the car on in a parking lot.
-Legally, the police don’t actually have to observe you driving to arrest you for driving under the influence, and you don’t have to be on a public road either.
-My client did not look good on video, and the fact that the man in the passenger seat had nearly an ounce of marijuana in his pocket didn’t help his case.
+My client was asleep in the driver’s seat with the car on in a gas station parking lot.
+The law says that the police don’t have to observe you driving to arrest you for DUI, and you don’t have to be on a public road either.
+My client did not look good on video, and the fact that his friend in the passenger seat had nearly an ounce of marijuana in his pocket didn’t help his case.
 But the question for the jury was whether my client was in control of his vehicle while intoxicated, or if there was another explanation for what the officer observed.
 The jury decided there was reasonable doubt and returned a Not Guilty verdict.

 .18 Blood-alcohol content, “admitted” to drinking and driving, acquitted by the jury: